ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The examples below assume that the DKIM signatures pass verification.
 Alignment cannot exist with a DKIM signature that does not verify.

-Example 1: DKIM in alignment:
+Example 1: DKIM in strict alignment:

 ~~~
      DKIM-Signature: v=1; ...; d=example.com; ...